dkpavlov/20200407-shouty.java/Tasks.md

 ### How would you explain to your product owner what is wrong with Shouty, from what you see in the test results?
 - Shouty distance/range is not calculated correctly

+##Page 3

+#### Does the code you have just uncommented look like a complete solution?
+No, it calculates only x coordinate.

+#### Which programmer test(s) are failing?
+Which scenario(s) are failing?
+Programmer tests were both passing, Scenario Hear Shout.Out of range shout is not heard was failing.

+#### Where are we now?
+What do we need to do next?
+The programmer changes just enough code to make the test pass.
+We need to Refactor and clean up code.

+##Page 4